learnables/learn2learn/docs/tutorials/task_transform_tutorial/transform_tutorial.md

 For the rest of the tutorial, we will inspect each of the modules present in the above code, and discuss a few general strategies that can be used while generating tasks efficiently.

-# Section 3: MetaDataset - A wrapper for fast indexing of samples.
+## MetaDataset - A wrapper for fast indexing of samples.

 At a high level, `MetaDataset` is a wrapper that enables fast indexing of samples of a given class in a dataset.
 The motivation behind building is to decrease the $\mathcal{O}(n)$ time to $\mathcal{O}(1)$ everytime we iterate over a dataset to generate tasks.
 Naturally, the time saved increases as the dataset size keeps on increasing.